 – Sometimes all the medical records that the objectants were able to get are all clean, with the decedent having excellent capacity.
 That usually closes the case.
 The objectants can try to continue the case, but this kind of case is so weak that it often goes away with a Motion to Dismiss.

 Undue influence or duress is almost impossible to prove, because even if, theoretically, it were to happen, there would be no one there to witness it.
 The objectants to the will were certainly not there.
 They cannot say that the decedent told them so, because the words of the decedent are not acceptable as evidence in a New York estate due to the evidentiary rule called the “Dead Man’s Statute.”
 This is even beside the point that anything they would claim the decedent said would probably not be admissible due to it being hearsay.
 An attempt to claim undue influence or similar coercion ultimately brings brings us back to the mental capacity issue and medical records.

 New York has estate laws that are relatively favorable to executors and beneficiaries of contested wills.
 There is no burden of proof reversal when a beneficiary is a caretaker of the decedent, although there can be a rebuttable inference.
-If an objectant wishes to challenge a will in New York, they would have to go through us first, and we are very good at what we do.
+If an objectant wishes to contest a will in New York, they would have to go through us first, and we are very good at what we do.